-Te Ahi Kā and Te Puna Atataa New Zealand Film Heritage Trust continue to safeguard New Zealand's screen taonga for future generations
+Te Ahi Kā and Te Puna Atataa New Zealand Film Heritage Trust continue to safeguard New Zealand's screen taonga for future generations their films' legacy and accessibility into the future.

 Titles that are not independently represented by sales agents and remain in the care of the NZFC continue to join the collection of films called Te Ahi Kā.
 Te Ahi Kā literally means the home fire - a concept which epitomises the organisation's intention to be a responsible guardian and marketer for New Zealand screen taonga.